dyahalomi/koi3278/README.md

 ## General Tips
 In order to run an MCMC model, you must set the `domcmc` variable in the `*_run.py` files to True.
 In order to create a LaTeX tabel with the median and/or best fit results from the MCMC output chain, set the `outfile` variable in the `*_analyze.py` files to the desired output file name.
-You can change the number of walkers and the number of iterations in the MCMC run in the `*_run.py`.
+You can change the number of walkers and the number of iterations in the MCMC run in the `*_run.py` files.
 You can change the burnout length in the `*_analyze.py` files.